 Solar Youth's key program elements include environmental exploration, nonviolent communication, youth-led problem solving and mindfulness.
 Through our Kids Explore!
 Kids Do!
 Kids Teach! program model, youth explore their natural and social environments to understand their local ecosystems, build community connections, find ways to work as a team and find solutions to the problems they encounter through hands on activities and service learning.
 Visit its web site.

-URI is fortunate to be both part of the Yale School of Forestry & Environmental Studies and a separate nonprofit, as this uniquely positions our organization to serve as a remarkable bridge.
+URI is fortunate to be both part of the Yale School of the Environment and a separate nonprofit, as this uniquely positions our organization to serve as a remarkable bridge.
 URI fosters community-based land stewardship, promotes environmental education, and advances the practice of urban forestry.
 URI's Community Greenspace program works with 50 New Haven community groups to replant, restore, and reclaim the urban environment.
 Through GreenSkills Yale students train and mentor high school students and individuals with a history that includes incarceration by planting trees for hundreds of New Haven residents each year.
 Visit its web site.